 Service Information

-Today's Date: Requested by:
+Today's Date: Requeste ed by: ☐ Parent/Guardian

-Parent/Guardian LEA (school district; charter; or IU) Derent Attorney
+☐ LEA (school district; charter; or IU)

-Infant/Toddler/Early Intervention LEA Attorney
+☐ Infant/Toddler/Early Intervention

-Name of Person Relationship to Student: Phone:
+Name/Email of Person Completing this Form: Relationship to Student: Phone:

-Completing this Form: Email:

-Preference: In Person Virtual

-Please Check the type of service requested:
+Please Check the type of service re quested:

-Mediation IEP Fa cilitation GIEP Facilitation IFSP Facilitation (Early Intervention)
+☐ Mediation ☐ IEP Fa cilitation ion GIEP Facilitation

+☐ IFSP Facilitation (Early Interventi on)

 Student Information

 Last Name: First Name:

-Date of Birth: Exceptionality/Disability:
+Date of Birth: Exceptionality:

 Name of School/Program:

 Parent/Guardian Information

 Parent/Guardian Names: Second Parent or Parent not residing with the Student:

-Address: Address:
+Address: Address

 Home Phone: Home Phone:

 Work Phone: Work Phone:

 Cell Phone: Cell Phone:

 Email: Email:

-Will the parent be represented by an attorney at mediation?
-No Yes If yes, please provide the information below.

-Attorney Name:

-Attorney Email:

-Attorney Phone:

-Attorney Address:
+Revised October 2018

 LOCAL EDUCATION AGENCY (LEA) INFORMATION

 School District/Charter School/Agency Name:

 Address:

-Contact Name:

-Position Title:
+Contact Name: Position Title:

 Phone:

 Fax:

 Email:

-Please provide a brief description of the issue(s) in dispute, and any proposed solutions to the problem.
+Please provide a brief description of the issue(s) in disp ute, and any proposed solutions to the problem.

-Please complete this section if you are requesting any type of facilitation service.
+Please complete this section if you are reques

-An IEP/IFSP/GIEP meeting is currently scheduled for (time, date, location):
+☐ An IEP/IFSP/GIEP meeting is currently scheduled for or:

+(date, time and location)

-An IEP/IFSP/GIEP meeting has not yet been scheduled.
+☐ An IEP/IFSP/GIEP meeting has not yet been sched uled.

-For all requests, if there is additional informa ion you would like to provide, please enter it here. -- --
+For all requests, if there is additional information you wo ould like to provide, please enter it here.

-- Parents with questions about these services or other dispute resolution options may contact the Special Education ConsultLine at 800-879-2301 or 717-901-2146. - Any birth-3 questions should be referred to OCDEL at 717-346-9320. - Please save a copy of this form and MAIL or EMAIL a completed form to the Office for Dispute Resolution at:
+- Parents with questions about these services or other dispute resolution options may contact the Special Education ConsultLine at 800-879-2301 or 717-901-2146. - Any birth-3 questions should be referred to OCDEL at 717-346-9320. - On occasion, an ODR staff person may ask to attend any of these meeting for purposes of evaluating the service.
+Parties will be notified ahead of time, and any questions will be addressed at that time. - Please save a copy of this form and MAIL, FAX or EMAIL a completed form to the Office for Dispute Resolution at:

-Office for Dispute Resolution 6340 Flank Drive, Harrisburg, PA 17112-2764 717-901-2145 • Toll Free 800-222-3353 (PA only) Email: odr@odr-pa.org
+6340 Flank Drive, Harrisburg, PA 17112-2764 717-901-2145 • Toll Free 800-222-3353 (PA only) Fax 717-657-5983 • TTY Users: PA Relay 711

+Email: odr@odr-pa.org